Skip to main content

 Tips & Advice

-Dress modestly with long sleeves, long pants, and head covering for women; remove shoes before entering
+Dress very conservatively - long sleeves, long pants, and head covering for women are essential

-Visit with a local guide who can provide cultural context and ensure appropriate etiquette is followed
+Visit with a knowledgeable local guide who can provide context and help navigate any cultural protocols